 Emerging Leaders will travel to the San Francisco Bay Area in late September 2019 and will be at their host company most weekdays between October 7-29, 2019.

 A Professional Mentor:

-- With the Emerging Leader, develops a project for the Emerging Leader to work on over the course of the mentorship.
+- In partnership with the Emerging Leader, develops a project for the Emerging Leader to execute during the mentorship.
 This project should:

-- Be planned prior to the Emerging Leader’s arrival in the San Francisco Bay Area in September; and
+- Be planned prior to the Emerging Leader’s arrival in the San Francisco Bay Area.

-Professional Mentors are also invited to attend a program introduction webinar in August, a mentor networking event in September, and several exciting kickoff events with Emerging Leaders during the first week of the program, which begins September 23.
-Tentative event dates are provided for prospective mentors as part of the mentor application.
+Professional Mentors are required to attend an orientation webinar in August and are invited to a pre-program mentor networking event in September.
+Several exciting kickoff events with Emerging Leaders will be held in the first week of the program, which begins on September 28.
+Tentative event dates are provided to prospective mentors as part of the mentor application.

-What support does TechWomen provide for professional mentorships?
+What support does TechWomen provide for a professional mentorship?

-Emerging Leaders will receive support from TechWomen for visa sponsorship, background checks, health benefits, and additional program-related costs, including airfare, housing in San Francisco or Mountain View, and meals.
+Emerging Leaders will receive support from TechWomen for visa sponsorship, background checks, health benefits and additional program-related costs, including airfare, housing and meals.
 Mentors and/or their companies are not responsible for arranging or providing the aforementioned items.
-If a company public transit pass or company shuttle are not provided, Emerging Leaders will also receive a public transit stipend.
+If a company public transit pass or shuttle are not provided, Emerging Leaders will also receive a public transit stipend.